gfonteno/oci/oci-visualizer-path-analyzer/lab3/lab3.md

     From the analysis, we can see that the issue with connectivity is related to the security list entry for port 80 in server VCN, **hol-vcn2**.

 4. Click **Default Security List for hol-vcn2** to view the security list and to update accordingly.

+    **Note** Clicking the security list as directed below will open a new browser tab for editing the security list.
+Do not close the original browser tab, you will go back to it when finished editing the Security List.

     * Click **"Default Security List for hol-vcn2"**